-A study of the short novel as a literary genre, with a focus on its techniques and historical development.
+This course is a study of the short novel as a literary genre, with a focus on its techniques and historical development.
 Students will read, discuss and write about a number of representative short novels written from 1700 to present.
 Code 1 course fee.
-Prerequisite(s): ENGL 151